History and Mission

 The Puerto Rican Festival of Massachusetts, a non- profit 501 (c) 3 Corporation seeks corporate partners who wish to share in the social and financial rewards of New England’s largest ethnic festival.
 Sponsorship is a business related activity in which your company reaches more than 300,000 Hispanics from all over the states and Puerto Rico during a three day celebration and a grand parade with over 30,000 or more spectators along the parade route.

-At the plaza there are vendors, carnival rides, foods kiosk and artisans from Puerto Rico showing and selling their works of art.
+During our festival there are vendors, carnival rides, foods kiosk and artisans from Puerto Rico showing and selling their works of art.

 JOIN US IN OUR CELEBRATION AND BE A PART OF OUR FESTIVAL!